Hexastack/hexabot-helper-ollama/README.md

 The Hexabot Docker Compose file for Ollama is located under the `docker` folder.
 By default, the configuration uses the CPU, but you can also use a GPU for better performance.
 Please refer to the official Ollama Docker documentation : https://hub.docker.com/r/ollama/ollama

+Note that structured responses are supported starting Ollama v0.5.1.

 Once Ollama is installed, make sure to enable the Ollama server when running Hexabot:

 ```sh